cloudevents/spec/spec.md

   inclusive.
 This is the range of a signed, 32-bit, twos-complement encoding.
   Event formats do not have to use this encoding, but they MUST only use `Integer` values in this range.
-  - String encoding: Integer portion of the JSON Number per [RFC 7159, Section 6](https://tools.ietf.org/html/rfc7159#section-6)
+  - String encoding: Integer component of the JSON Number per [RFC 7159, Section 6](https://tools.ietf.org/html/rfc7159#section-6) optionally prefixed with a minus sign.
 - `String` - Sequence of allowable Unicode characters.
 The following characters are disallowed:
   - the "control characters" in the ranges U+0000-U+001F and U+007F-U+009F (both